cloudtruth/cloudtruth-cli/cicd/README.md

 # Generating CI Artifacts

 Simply running `make` in this directory will build all of the artifacts in the `docker` and `gha-matrices` directories.
-You can also `make clean` or `make all` if you need to replace old artifacts.
-Note that `make all` will also run the help text generation, which may not be desired.

 CI artifacts are built automatically on commit.
 The precommit script will warn you if it detects unstaged changes to CI artifacts.